nicolgit/hub-and-spoke-playground/scenarios/vnet-to-vnet-2.md

 In order to apply this solution you have to deploy `hub` and `on-premise-2` playgrounds.

 ## Solution
-in order to make this connection, you have to create 2 connections one from on-prem to cloud and another from cloud to onprem
+In order to make this connection, you have to create 2 connections one from on-prem to cloud and another from cloud to onprem

 ### Step 1: connection onprem-to-cloud
 Open `on-prem-2-gateway`, go to Connections and add the following object